pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1055 OOP In Python

+The Object-Oriented programming in python is strange, I like python because you can write a lot scripts in an easy way, and you can write some microservice very fast an a lightweight form.

 ##### Day 1054 Relax Day

 Today I finish a course about threat modeling an interesting topic that I was not know a